 One of the features of the EMDK is the ability to create Barcode scanning profiles.
-This application allows you to modify a Barcode profile to select which times of Barcodes should be interpreted.
+This application allows you to modify a Barcode profile to select which types of Barcodes should be interpreted.

 IMPORTANT:Extract the downloaded project zip file to C:\ (or to the root of an alternate drive).

 Alternatively, launch a preferred IDE and load the project via the File > Open menu.

 Now that we have the project loaded, lets run the application and see how it works